meiqua/6DPose/README.md

 while modified one is good.

 #### scale experiment
-A trivial way to deal with scale problem is scaling template at each matching position.
+An obvious way to deal with scale problem is scaling template at each matching position.
 We tried and show our result below.
 Firstly we train templates by rendering img from 600mm, while obj is about 1000mm in scene.
 As is expected, our ori detector fails: